juanpabloaj/juanpabloaj.github.com/_posts/2025-04-25-fail-fast-testing-goroutines.md

 ---
 layout: post
 comments: true
-title : fail fast testing goroutines
+title : Fail-Fast Testing of Goroutines with WaitGroup and time.After
 categories:
 ---
-# Fail-Fast Testing of Goroutines with WaitGroup and time.After

 TL;DR

 Unit-testing async code in Go?
 Drop in a mock that just closes a sync.WaitGroup, then wrap the wait in a select with time.After.
 If the goroutine never returns, the test fails quickly instead of hanging your CI.

 Your function fires a goroutine — maybe it pushes to Kafka or hits an API.
 In a test you don’t care about the payload; you care that the goroutine actually ran.
 And if it deadlocks, you want to know fast.